Part-time Research Assistants Needed for a Free Education Initiative

 Location: Selected candidates will work with their personal laptop from the Foundation’s headquarters in Georgetown.

-Please contact Laura Skowronski, Quality Assurance and Research Coordinator for the Saylor Foundation, at email@example.com, with the subject heading “Part-time Research Assistant” if interested.
+Please e-mail your cover letter and resume to Laura Skowronski, Quality Assurance and Research Coordinator for the Saylor Foundation, at [email protected], with the subject heading “Part-time Research Assistant” if interested.